 On November 4, 1869, 47 Commonwealth was purchased from Elijah Drew by Mary French (Wood) Blaney, the wife of dry goods merchant Henry Blaney.
 They previously had lived in Brookline.
 They continued to live at 47 Commonwealth in 1876, but moved thereafter to the Parker House hotel.

 When the Blaneys purchased 47 Commonwealth from Elijah Drew, they had assumed his mortgage to the City Institution for Savings and had entered into a second mortgage with William T. Andrews (John T Clark’s father-in-law).
 Both mortgages subsequently were assigned to the Manufacturers Fire and Marine Insurance Company.
 On July 5, 1876, and September 3, 1877, it foreclosed on the two mortgages and transferred the property to the company’s president, Samuel Gould.

 On September 3, 1877, 47 Commonwealth was acquired from Samuel Gould by Anna Perkins (Pingree) Peabody, wife of Joseph Peabody, a merchant and manufacturer and a noted yachtsman.
 They previously had lived in Salem.

-In the late 1880s, Joseph and Anna Peabody separated.
-Anna Peabody continued to live at 47 Commonwealth until her death in March of 1911.
-In her will, she left the house in trust for the benefit of her niece, Anna Pingree (Wheatland) Phillips of Salem, the wife of attorney Stephen Willard Phillips.
-She was the daughter of Anna Peabody’s sister and brother-in-law, Ann Maria (Pingree) Wheatland and Stephen Wheatland (David Pingree and his wife, Ann Maria (Kimball) Pingree, had daughters named Anna Perkins Pingree and Ann Maria Pingree).
+Anna Peabody died in March of 1911.
+In her will, she left 47 Commonwealth to her niece, Anna Pingree (Wheatland) Phillips of Salem, the wife of attorney Stephen Willard Phillips.
+She was the daughter of Anna Peabody’s sister and brother-in-law, Ann Maria (Pingree) Wheatland and Stephen Wheatland (David Pingree and Ann Maria (Kimball) Pingree had daughters named Anna Perkins Pingree and Ann Maria Pingree).

-By the 1915-1916 winter season, 47 Commonwealth was leased from Anna Phillips by Dr. John Thornton Bullard, a retired physician, and his wife, Emily Morgan (Rotch) Bullard.
+By the 1915-1916 winter season, 47 Commonwealth was leased from Anna Phillips by Dr. John Thornton Bullard and his wife, Emily Morgan (Rotch) Bullard.
 They previously had lived at 288 Beacon.
 They also maintained a home in New Bedford, where he had been a physician from the time of their marriage in 1889 until his retirement in 1910.

 47 Commonwealth was not listed in the 1926-1937 Blue Books, and was shown as vacant in the 1930-1942 City Directories.